Breastfeeding A Baby With A Health Problem

 Depending on the baby’s bilirubin levels, a doctor may recommend phyto-therapy which is a treatment with a special light that helps break down bilirubin into a form that can be easily removed from the body.

 Some babies suffer from gastro-oesophageal reflux disease (GERD) where the muscle at the opening of the stomach opens at the wrong time allowing milk and food to return via the oesophagus.
 Some of the symptoms of GERD are when the baby vomits or spits after feeding.
 Babies cry as if they are in a lot of pain or refuse to feed often.
 They gain weight slower than expected and frequently gag or choke while swallowing.
-Breastfeeding a baby having GERD is necessary for they find infant formula harder to digest thereby increasing the frequency of the symptoms.
+Breastfeeding a baby having GERD is necessary because they find infant formula harder to digest thereby increasing the frequency of the symptoms.

 Some babies are born prematurely before 37 weeks and have low birth weight.
-These babies may find breastfeeding difficult but it is necessary for them to grow well, keep warm and stay healthy.
+These babies may find breastfeeding difficult but it is necessary for them to grow well, keep warm, and stay healthy.
 If because of being premature, a baby is unable to breastfeed, take help from a lactation consultant who will guide you towards a proper latch and positioning of your baby.
 It may take some time for both of you to get into a routine but meanwhile ensure that the baby is fed around 6-8 times in a day.
-Express colostrum by hand or by using a pump so that the breastmilk is fed to the baby as often as is required.
+Express colostrum by hand or by using a pump so that the breastmilk is fed to the baby as often as required.

-About the author: Avni Kaul is India’s most trusted nutritionist and wellness coach.
-She is a certified nutritionist as well as Diabetes Educator and specializes in weight management, child nutrition, skin and beauty health, thyroid disorder, cardiovascular health, diabetic management, wedding nutrition, sports nutrition, and corporate wellness.
+About the author: Dietician Avni Kaul is the best dietician in Delhi, India, and the most trusted nutritionist and wellness coach.
+She is a certified nutritionist as well as a Diabetes Educator and specializes in weight management, child nutrition, skin and beauty health, thyroid disorder, cardiovascular health, diabetic management, wedding nutrition, sports nutrition, and corporate wellness.

 Share with your network